klememi/labelord_klememi1/docs/config.rst

 - Content type: **application/json**
 - Secret: Your secret passphrase, which you also need to set in Labelord config.
 It's used to check that incoming request is from real GitHub.
 - Trigger events: **label**

+Copy your webhook secret to configuration file, as you can see below.

 .. _configfile: